andraugust/pluralsight-takehome/README.md

 Predictions are saved in `predictions.csv`.
 Model development and data exploration are saved in `solution.ipynb`.

-The trained model has an f1-score of 77% on a validation split.
+The trained model has an f1-score of 77% on the validation split used for development.

 Contact aaugust288@gmail.com for questions or follow-up.